General Staff of the Armenian Armed Forces: Divisions and Units

-Military Topography Division
+Military Topography Service

 The military topographic service was established on September 3, 1992.
 In November 1992, the military topographic department of the Armed Forces and the military unit subordinate to it developed and printed the first topographic maps of the area, which were used during the liberation of the territories of Armenia.
 On September 1, 1993, the military topographic department of the General Staff of the Armed Forces was created.
 Until 1998, the military topographic service was staffed mainly by conscripts and officers serving on conscription.
 Since 2000, the service has been staffed with specialists who graduated from higher military educational institutions of the Russian Federation.
 From 1992 to 2002, topographic maps were designed and drawn by hand and since then, topographic maps have been developed on a computer using satellite photographs.
 It currently carries out topographic and geodetic support for combat training in the Armed Forces.

 8th Division of the General Staff

 The Security Service (8th Division) of ensures the provision, management and control of the cryptographic service and security regime in the Armed Forces.
 It was founded in 1992 under the direction of Major Alexander Barkhudaryan.